- Home

 |---|---|---|

-The bottom line on pricing: At the entry level, SafetyWing and Genki’s Traveller plan are close in price — SafetyWing is slightly cheaper.
-But SafetyWing’s single plan includes trip protection extras (luggage, delays, interruption) that Genki does not offer, while Genki’s base plan includes outpatient care and adventure sports that SafetyWing excludes.
-Once you move to Genki’s Explorer or Premium tiers, the monthly cost increases significantly — but so does the coverage.
-You are comparing a budget travel medical policy against a comprehensive health insurance product.
+So what does this mean for your wallet?
+SafetyWing and Genki Traveler (for ages under 30) are close in price — SafetyWing is slightly cheaper.
+But SafetyWing’s plan includes trip protection extras (luggage, delays, interruption) that Genki doesn’t offer, while Genki Traveler includes outpatient care, adventure sports, and mental health that SafetyWing excludes.
+You are comparing a budget travel medical policy against a full health insurance product.

 Medical Coverage Limits